zeroKilo/BFP4FToolsWV/README.md

-# Battle Field Play 4 Free Blaze Backend by Warranty Voider
+# Battle Field Play 4 Free Blaze Backend and Tools by Warranty Voider

-with this tool you can research the blaze side of the game and the server
+with these tool you can research the blaze side of the game and the server, aswell as the gamefiles

 -zlib dll is a proxy dll to bypass ssl cert checks and enable blaze logs, theres a version for 2010 and for 2015 client, both work with 2010 server